apache/calcite/doc/HOWTO.md

 Fork the github repository, and create a branch for your feature.

-Develop your feature and test cases, and make sure that `mvn clean install` succeeds.
+Develop your feature and test cases, and make sure that `mvn install` succeeds.
 (Run extra tests if your change warrants it.)

 Commit your change to your branch, and use a comment that starts with